xwu99/OAP/docs/OAP-Architect-Overview.md

 Interactive queries usually process a large data set but return a small portion of data filtering for a specific condition.
 By creating and storing a full B+ Tree index for key columns and using a smart fine-grained in-memory data caching strategy, we can boost Spark SQL interactive queries to seconds and even sub-seconds.

-By properly using index and cache, the performance of some interactive queries can possibly be improved by order of magnitude.
+By properly using index and cache, the performance of some interactive queries can possibly be improved by an order of magnitude.

 ### Usage Scenario 2 -- Batch processing jobs